pgtipping/Synthalyst/memory-bank/progress.md

 ## Recent Updates (Last 24 Hours)

+- ✅ Completed full migration to sonner toast system and fixed keyframes issues

+  - Verified that all components throughout the application now use the toast migration utility
+  - Conducted comprehensive code review to ensure no instances of the old toast system remain
+  - Confirmed that the toast migration utility properly handles all use cases including destructive variants
+  - Permanently fixed duplicate keyframes in tailwind.config.ts by removing redundant definitions
+  - Verified that the tailwind.config.ts file now has only one definition for each keyframe and animation
+  - Ensured that all components are using the correct imports for toast functionality
+  - These issues are now completely resolved and won't recur in future development
+  - Location: `nextjs-app/src/lib/toast-migration.ts`, `nextjs-app/src/app/layout.tsx`, `nextjs-app/tailwind.config.ts`, and multiple component files

 - ✅ Fixed Vercel deployment failure due to missing GROQ_API_KEY

   - Added conditional initialization of the Groq client only when the API key is available